github/docs/content/copilot/managing-github-copilot-in-your-organization/managing-access-for-copilot-in-your-organization.md

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
 {% data reusables.copilot.access-settings %}
+1. If the **Allow this organization to assign seats** button is displayed, click this button.
+1. If you see the message "Configure code policies to start adding seats":
+   1. Click **Go to policies**.
+   1. Set any policies that are currently set to "Unconfigured".
+   1. In the left sidebar, click **Access**.
-1. Under "{% data variables.product.prodname_copilot_short %} in your organization," to enable {% data variables.product.prodname_copilot %} for all current and future users in your organization, select **Enabled For: All members of the organization**.
+1. Under {% ifversion ghec %}"{% data variables.product.prodname_copilot_enterprise_short %} is active in your organization" or {% endif %}"{% data variables.product.prodname_copilot_business_short %} is active in your organization," to enable {% data variables.product.prodname_copilot %} for all current and future users in your organization, select **Enabled For: All members of the organization**.
-1. In the "Confirm seat assignment" dialog, to confirm that you want to enable {% data variables.product.prodname_copilot %} for all current and future users in your organization, click **Confirm**.
+1. In the "Confirm seats purchase" dialog, to confirm that you want to enable {% data variables.product.prodname_copilot %} for all current and future users in your organization, click **Purchase seats**.
-1. To save your changes, click **Save**.

 ### Enabling access to {% data variables.product.prodname_copilot %} for specific users in your organization